ericchapman/ruby_wamp_client/README.md

  - args [Array] - Array of arguments
  - kwargs [Hash] - Hash of key/value arguments
- - details [Hash] - Hash containing some details about the call
+ - details [Hash] - Hash containing some details about the call.
+Details include
+   - session [WampClient::Session] - The session
+   - etc.

 Some examples of this are shown below